husonlab/MR-DNA/README.md

 We recommend you run MR-DNA in a Python virtual environment built by Anaconda, creating a conda environment equipped with the required packages from the MR-DNA yml file.

     conda env create -n MR-DNA --file MR-DNA.yml
-    # If failed, please try to update your conda to latest version using
+    # If failed, please try to update your conda to the latest version using
-    conda update -n base -c conda-forge --all conda activate MR-DNA
+    conda update -n base -c conda-forge --all
+    # Check the installation of the required environment
+    conda info --env
+    conda activate MR-DNA
 # Get started
 Training DNA-MR on DNA-MR-50 dataset